Purdue-CS193/homework-0-dmahend/index.md

-# Divya Mahendran First CS193 Homework
+# Divya Mahendran's First CS193 Homework

 ## List of some of my favorite things about CS193:
 - Helpful TAs